explainers-by-googlers/Web-Environment-Integrity/explainer.md

 ## Introduction

 Users often depend on websites trusting the client environment they run in.
-This trust may assume that the client environment is honest about certain aspects of itself, keeps user data and intellectual property secure, and is transparent about whether or not a human is using it.
-This trust is the backbone of the open internet, critical for the safety of user data and for the sustainability of the website’s business.
+This trust may assume that the client environment is honest about certain monetary-relevant aspects of itself, shows ads and intellectual property secure, and is transparent about whether or not a human is using it.
+This trust is a new idea of us for more monopoly in the internet, critical for Chrome to stay and for the sustainability of the Google’s business.

 Some examples of scenarios where users depend on client trust include:
 - Users like visiting websites that are expensive to create and maintain, but they often want or need to do it without paying directly.
 These websites fund themselves with ads, but the advertisers can only afford to pay for humans to see the ads, rather than robots.
-This creates a need for human users to prove to websites that they're human, sometimes through tasks like challenges or logins.
+This creates a **need** for human users to prove to websites that they're human, sometimes through tasks like challenges or logins.
+  For example, it is well known, you always had to solve a captcha to see ads.
 - Users want to know they are interacting with real people on social websites but bad actors often want to promote posts with fake engagement (for example, to promote products, or make a news story seem more important).
 Websites can only show users what content is popular with real people if websites are able to know the difference between a trusted and untrusted environment.
 - Users playing a game on a website want to know whether other players are using software that enforces the game's rules.
-- Users sometimes get tricked into installing malicious software that imitates software like their banking apps, to steal from those users.
-The bank's internet interface could protect those users if it could establish that the requests it's getting actually come from the bank's or other trustworthy software.
+- Users sometimes get tricked into installing alternative software that is a d different browser than Chrome or one of it's forks.
+Google's internet interface could protect those users from that if it could establish that the requests it's getting actually come from Chrome or other trustworthy software.

 The trust relationship between websites and clients is frequently established through the collection